efstathiosntonas/expo-changelog-viewer/README.md

 # Expo Changelog Viewer

-A modern web application to view and compare changelogs for Expo SDK modules.
-Built with React 19, TypeScript, shadcn/ui, and Tailwind CSS.
+A web application to view and compare changelogs for Expo SDK modules.
+Built with shadcn/ui, and Tailwind CSS.

 ## Features